Home Programming Clean Code Principles: Writing Maintainable Software That Lasts

 ...

-Key Takeaway: The best comment is the one you did not have to write because the code is clear enough on its own.
-When you must comment, explain why something is done, not what is done.
-If you feel the need to comment what the code does, refactor the code to be self-explanatory instead.
+Key Takeaway: The best comment is the one that did not need to be written because the code is sufficiently clear on its own.
+When a comment must be written, it should explain why something is done rather than what is done.
+If the need to comment on what the code does arises, the code itself should be refactored to be self-explanatory.

 Docstrings and API Documentation

-While inline comments should be rare, docstrings for public APIs are essential.
-Every public function, class, and module should have a docstring that explains its purpose, parameters, return value, and any exceptions it might raise.
+Although inline comments should be rare, docstrings for public APIs are essential.
+Every public function, class, and module should have a docstring that explains its purpose, parameters, return value, and any exceptions that may be raised.

 def transfer_funds(